Project Overview

 Cost and Bill of Materials

-The affiliate links may be present below.
+Affiliate links may be present below.

 The most common question about this project was how much did it cost?
 More specifically: is 3D printing a boat cheaper than buying one?
-Well, you can purchase a barebones 10 ft Jon boat for $800 from a Bass Pro Shops (does not include motor/batteries).
+Well, you can purchase a plastic 10 ft Jon boat for $800 from a Bass Pro Shops (does not include motor/batteries).
 Let’s break down the cost of my hull as that is the most direct comparison:

 The total cost of the hull was $2,107—about 2.5 times more expensive than a comparable commercial boat.
 This estimate doesn’t include labor or the operational costs of my large-format 3D printer.
+As an aside, a Jon boat of similar size would only weigh 85 to 150 pounds, depending on material.

 The simple takeaway?
 3D printing a boat is far more costly than buying one off the shelf.
 But there’s more to it: commercial boat manufacturers benefit from significant economies of scale.
 For a Jon boat manufacturer, producing a single new plastic boat would cost millions in molds and tooling setup, but those costs are spread over hundreds or thousands of boats.
 3D printing offers a unique approach without the upfront tooling costs, making it ideal for one-off creations like the PRINTcess.